mvolkmann/blog/src/content-security-policy.md

 The `report-uri` directive must be specified in an HTTP response header, not in a `meta` tag.

-The `report-uri` directive will be replaced by `report-to` in the future.

 A report JSON object contains many properties including: